top of page

 Hands-On Application

-This module introduces stochastic modeling frameworks for interest rate dynamics, providing mathematical foundations for derivatives pricing, risk-neutral valuation, and term structure evolution under uncertainty.
-Participants develop expertise implementing and calibrating short-rate models including the Vasicek model for analytical tractability with mean reversion, the Cox-Ingersoll-Ross (CIR) model ensuring non-negative rates through square-root diffusion, and extended frameworks including Hull-White for perfect term structure fitting, Black-Derman-Toy and Black-Karasinski for lognormal distributions, and multi-factor models capturing independent level and slope dynamics.
-Through hands-on calibration exercises using market data, participants master parameter estimation, stability assessment, and practical challenges in matching term structures and implied volatility surfaces—developing judgment to select appropriate models for applications ranging from vanilla swap pricing to exotic derivatives valuation and XVA calculations.
+Introduces stochastic modeling of interest rate dynamics for derivatives pricing, risk-neutral valuation, and term structure evolution under uncertainty.
+Participants implement and calibrate the Vasicek model for analytical tractability and mean reversion, the Cox-Ingersoll-Ross (CIR) model ensuring non-negative rates via square-root diffusion, and extended frameworks including Hull-White for exact term structure fitting, Black-Derman-Toy and Black-Karasinski for lognormal rate distributions, and multi-factor models capturing independent level and slope dynamics.
+Calibration exercises using live market data develop practical judgment for parameter estimation, stability assessment, and model selection across applications from vanilla swap pricing to exotic derivatives and XVA calculations.

 0